SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 - `yeGp(ChoreoAutoLoop loop)` - Returns a trigger that is true if the robot owns a note.
 - `noGp(ChoreoAutoLoop loop)` - Returns a trigger that is true if the robot does not own a note.

+Also assume a `import static edu.wpi.first.wpilibj2.command.Commands.*` is in scope.

 ## Creating an auto routine with triggers and a segmented trajectory
 ```java